Posted by Robert Half Finance & Accounting on Tuesday, October 4, 2016 - 12:00 | Follow me

 "As financial professionals move up the career ladder, technical skills become a given, and it's the nontechnical attributes that can prove the key to their advancement," said Paul McDonald, senior executive director at Robert Half.

-Here are five soft skills and tips for how to develop them to advance your career:
+Interested in soft skills training to advance your career?
+Here are five soft skills and tips for how to develop them:

 1. Public speaking